What is Energy Deregulation?

 Since the early 1990s, the California Public Utilities Commission (CPUC) has overseen the deregulation of the natural gas industry to allow nearly 11 million residential and small commercial customers in the three major utility areas (PG&E, SoCalGas and SDG&E) to choose their natural gas supplier.
 However, due to the California Energy Crisis of 2000 and 2001, there was a long suspension of this deregulated policy that was known as Direct Access, but the industry is now deregulated once again.

 Today in California, independent supply companies sell natural gas directly to the consumer while the utilities continue to deliver natural gas to you.
-These supply companies are called Core Transport Agents (CTA).
-Callective Energy is one these CTAs.
+These supply companies are called Core Transport Agents (CTA), which is what Callective Energy is.

 Generally speaking, the typical energy bill consists of Supply (the actual commodity – electricity or gas), and the Delivery (the pipes and wires that get the energy to your home or business).
 Historically, utility companies owned both Supply and Delivery, and while their prices were controlled by regulatory bodies like Public Utilities Commissions, there was no competition to drive prices lower for the consumer.

 Under deregulation, utility companies will still deliver the natural gas to you, but your supplier is your choice.

 Common questions about deregulation

 - California, Connecticut, the District of Columbia, Delaware, Illinois, Massachusetts, Maryland, Maine, Michigan, Montana, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, and Texas.